The Buffon needle problem for L\'evy distributed spacings and renewal theory: Introduction

 The paper is structured as follows.
-Section \ref{sec:definition} gives the definitions of the renewal process under study, with free or tied-down boundary conditions.
-Section \ref{sec:p0free} gives a survey of known results on the probability of an empty interval for a free renewal process, from which the Buffon probability ensues.
-Section \ref{sec:p0TD} derives the expression of the probability of an empty interval for a tied-down renewal process, then illustrates the formalism by examples of systems converging to equilibrium.
-Section \ref{sec:scaling}, which is the central section of the present work, gives the asymptotic analysis of the probability of an empty interval for distributions with power-law fall-off and tail index $\th<1$, for a tied-down renewal process.
-Section \ref{sec:variant} is devoted to a variant of the formalism.
+Section \ref{sec:definition} gives the definitions of the renewal process under study, either with free or tied-down boundary conditions.
+Section \ref{sec:p0free} gives a survey of known results on the probability of an empty interval for a free renewal process, from which the Buffon probability (\ref{eq:buffonfree}) ensues.
+Section \ref{sec:p0TD}, which is the most important section of the present work, starts by deriving the general expression of the probability of an empty interval for a tied-down renewal process, then illustrates the formalism by examples of systems converging to equilibrium.
+The main results are contained in \S \ref{sec:scaling}, which gives the asymptotic analysis of the probability of an empty interval for distributions with power-law fall-off and tail index $\th<1$, for a tied-down renewal process, while \S \ref{sec:variant} is devoted to a variant of the formalism.
 Section \ref{sec:complement} complements the body of the text.
 Section \ref{sec:discussion} provides a discussion.
 Other complements can be found in the two appendices.